Ryan Kosakura, CFA, CFP® – Wealth Advisor

-Here’s the backstory, my mom lost her fight with late-stage pancreatic cancer more than two years ago.
+Here’s the backstory: my mom lost her fight with late-stage pancreatic cancer more than two years ago.
 Her mom received the same diagnosis a number of years earlier at the age of 103 years old.
 Mom thought she would live to a ripe old age of triple digits until she heard the diagnosis no one wants to hear.
-Before her passing, she went through surgery that kept her in the hospital for over a month, countless chemo sessions, oncologist and palliative care appointments, radiation therapy and finally hospice.
+Before her passing, she went through surgery that kept her in the hospital for over a month, countless chemo sessions, oncologist and palliative care appointments, radiation therapy and, finally, hospice.
 This may sound like a terrible way to spend your last days but there were also good days which I remember more now – family vacations, laughter, games, and learning to be grateful for the time we have with our loved ones.

-This brings us back to the beginning of the story – Team Kosakura was recognized for our fundraising efforts the last four years.
-A younger me would have been horrified at the huge display of emotion in front of hundreds of people; the new older me just smiled and was happy to get to remember mom one more time.
+This brings us back to the beginning of the story – Team Kosakura was recognized for our fundraising efforts over last four years.
+A younger me would have been horrified at the huge display of emotion in front of hundreds of people; the older me just smiled and was happy to get to remember mom one more time.

 Kevin Goulding, MBA, CFP® – Wealth Advisor

-My summer got off to a good start by hiking the 15+ mile “Circumambulation” of Mt Tam on the equinox with 20 other hikers.
+My summer got off to a good start by hiking the 15+ mile “Circumambulation” of Mt.
+Tam on the equinox with 20 other hikers.
 Circling the mountain, we repeated a ritual performed for over 50 years that was started by the Beat Generation poets Gary Snyder, Allen Ginsberg and Philip Whalen.